wdacom/sdbc/README.md

 ### 0.9

-* Only Hikari configuration parameters are sent to the HikariConfig constructor
+* Only Hikari configuration parameters are sent to the HikariConfig constructor.
+* Added support for Java 7.

 ### 0.8

-* XML getters and setters use Node instead of Elem
+* XML getters and setters use Node instead of Elem.

 ### 0.7